jbmikk/dbcaster/README.md

 # dbcaster: a tool to define database structure and generate SQL scripts

-Licensed under the [GPL version 3] (http://www.gnu.org/licenses/) or later Project Status: Alpha
+*  Licensed under the [GPL version 3] (http://www.gnu.org/licenses/) or later.
+*  Project Status: Alpha.

 ## Introduction

 dbcaster is a tool to generate SQL output from XLDM files.
 An XLDM file is a XML file describing a database structure in a platform agnostic format.
-This databse definition can be queried by different XSLT
-scripts in order to generate different outputs.
+This databse definition can be queried by different XSLT scripts in order to generate different outputs.

 To achieve platform independence certain conventions must be followed,